Lady Lovely Locks: Books

-Pop culture
+In popular culture

 In the eighth season episode of the series That '70s Show, "Killer Queen", the character Randy says: "Donna, Hyde's already given me a nickname.
 It's Mrs. Lady Lovely Locks".
-This is an anachronism, as the Lady Lovely Locks line of products were not produced until after the mid-1980s.
+This is an anachronism, as the Lady Lovely Locks toyline and animated TV series were released in the mid-1980s.

+A customised version of the tape was chosen by film critic Gene Siskel as his worst gift for the 1987 holiday season during the Holiday Gift Guide episode of Siskel & Ebert.

 German audio tapes

-In Germany, ten audio tapes were produced by label Europa, which extended on and continued the story lines that were never resolved by the short running TV-show.
-Not only did the tapes dive into Lady's childhood, they also resolved Prince StrongHeart's curse by turning him human, featured the couple's wedding, the birth of their daughter, as well as the infant's kidnapping by Duchess RavenWaves and her glorious rescue.
+In Germany, ten audio tapes were produced by Europa, which extended on and continued the storylines that were never resolved by the short-lived animated TV series.
+Not only did the tapes dive into Lady's childhood, but they also resolved Prince StrongHeart's curse by turning him human, featured the couple's wedding and the birth of their daughter, as well as the infant's kidnapping by Duchess RavenWaves and her glorious rescue.
 While each character had her or his own voice actor, the series was narrated by Hans Paetsch.
 The voice actors differed from those used in the animated series.